przvlprd/zhaw-matchmaking-app/README.md

 This project serves as a first *proof-of-concept*.
 Things which could be done
 include:
 - thorough debugging and testing
+  - error handling & unit tests
+  - adding logging for user queries and generated responses
+    - currently only the deployed version uses `LangSmith` to log llm calls
 - adding interactive chatbot capabilities & memory
-  - only using retrieval when necessary
+  - only use retrieval when necessary
+  - be able to converse with the user
   - would also include keyword extraction from the query, instead of using the whole query for retrieval
 - getting more varied results